 Every student interested in receiving some form of federal, state, or institutional financial assistance should apply for financial aid.
 Domestic students must complete the Free Application for Federal Student Aid (FAFSA) form to be considered for federal and state aid.
-New domestic students are required to complete FAFSA and new international students must complete the CSS Profile to receive offered institutional scholarships.
-Students selected for verification must provide additional documentation if requested by Student Financial Services.
+New domestic students are required to complete the FAFSA\or the California Dream Act Application (CADAA).
+Students selected for verification must provide additional documentation if requested by Financial Aid.

 Students interested in receiving federal and state aid must complete the FAFSA annually to establish their eligibility for financial aid.
-Students with a completed FAFSA are considered for all types of assistance (grants, loans and work-study).
+Students with a completed FAFSA are considered for all types of assistance

+(grants, loans and work-study).
 Information regarding the financial aid application process and cost of attendance can be found online at www.otis.edu/finaid.

 Scholarships are awarded based on merit and financial need.
 Otis institutional scholarships offered at the time of admission are tuition specific, non-refundable and renewable for up to 8 semesters for undergraduate and up to 4 semesters for graduate students.
 The number of semesters depends on the student's academic level/number of transferred units determined during the admission process.
 To maintain eligibility for these awards the student must be enrolled full-time (undergraduate - a minimum of 12 units, graduate - a minimum of 9 units), maintain a minimum 2.0 cumulative GPA, accept award(s) and complete required paperwork prior to the beginning of the semester.
 If all or any of the above conditions are not met, the student loses eligibility for the offered scholarship award.
-Students may also lose eligibility if they drop below full time prior to completing 4 weeks or drop all courses prior to completing 8 weeks into the semester.
+Students may also lose eligibility if they drop below full time prior to completing 4 weeks.
 Students receiving financial aid are required to maintain Satisfactory Academic Progress.